Blog | Personal Finance

 This week's election is an opportunity for instant feedback.
 As you watch the results come in, take note of how you react.
 What does that reaction say about you and where you place your hope?
 If the news isn't good about how you react, what are you going to do about it?

-I've said it before, politicians cannot save you.
+It’s been said before, politicians cannot save you.
 Only you can.

-Rather than blame others for where you are in life, today I encourage you to look within yourself and see where you can make changes personally, which will lead to changes financially.
-In fact, I'd say that would be a much better way to spend election night than watching—and fretting—as the results come in.
+Rather than blame others for where you are in life, look within yourself and see where you can make changes personally, which will lead to changes financially.
+In fact, that would be a much better way to spend election night than watching—and fretting—as the results come in.

 Where are you going to make changes personally and financially today?